 Lottery Questions and Answers

-- Credits are earned in classes with traditional grade and credit/no credit classes of 750 level or higher.
-Classes completed with grades of F, NC, I, W, and AU, as well as ESOL and ESL do not count toward credits earned.
+- Credits are earned by successfully completing classes.
+You earn credits in classes with traditional grades and credit/no credit classes of 0750 level or higher.
+Classes completed with grades of F, NC, I, W, and AU, as well as classes below 0750 level and ESL do not count toward credits earned.

-- All records including those classes attempted while you were in high school as a Dual Credit student are a permanent part of your student record.
+- Your eligibility for Financial Aid and Satisfactory Academic Progress (SAP) are based on all records, including classes attempted as a Dual Credit student.
+All classes are a permanent part of your student record.
 Dual Credit classes affect GPA, completion rate, and are counted in number of credits attempted.
-Your complete record is used to determine financial aid eligibility.

-- You can be awarded Lottery for up to three terms or receipt of an Associate Degree at CNM, a two year institution.
+- You can be awarded Lottery for up to three terms at CNM or receipt of an Associate Degree if you meet all requirements each term.

-- Students with a qualified disability, who are registered with CNM Disability Resource Center, may qualify for a reduced number of credits.
-Qualified students need to meet with their DRC Counselor and complete a signed contract indicating the revised number of credits required prior to each term.
-The Legislative Lottery for Students with Disabilities Referral Form must be submitted to Financial Aid and Scholarship Services before the start of the term.
-Eligibility can be extended to a maximum of six terms, one added term for each term with a signed contract.
+- Students with a qualified disability and who are registered with the CNM Disability Resource Center (DRC) may qualify for a reduced number of required credits.
+You will need to meet with your DRC Counselor, complete, sign, and submit the Legislative Lottery for Students with Disabilities contract to Scholarship Services prior to each term.
+Eligibility can be extended to a maximum of seven terms, one additional term for each term that a reduced credit contract is approved and used.
 All other Lottery requirements remain unchanged.

 - Detailed Lottery scholarship requirements and eligibility information can be found online -